chee-ah/chee-notes/content/linux/1712426513705-LPI---Linux-Essentials---The-Basics/index.md

 - uname -a  - show all system version info
 - uname -r  - show system release version info
 - env       - display all the environment variables in the current shell
+- which ls  - see what is the the actual path for a given command, ls for instance here
 ```

 ## Brew to Install New Things on a Mac